 Another lesson you need to teach your children early on is the diligence that goes into earning money.
 And it goes without saying that the best and most effective way to teach the value of money is to let your child earn!
 Help your child set up a small business, such as making and selling greeting cards or jewellery, wrapping gifts, etc. There are countless ideas online.
 Alternatively, you can pay them for extra chores they do beyond their usual responsibilities.
 You could also put up a stall at any of the various charity Melas and let them help out.

-Open a child-friendly bank account for your children or let them open an account with you as the banker, if they are very young!
+Open up Shariah compliant Savings Account, based on the concept of Mudarabah for your child or let them open an account with you as the banker, if they are very young!
 Teach them to save their Eidi, other gift money and anything they earn for things they may want.
 You will see that they will appreciate what they buy from their own efforts more than anything you buy for them.
 This is also a good time to teach them about Riba (interest) and Allah’s (swt) commandments regarding it.